stackabletech/docker-images/rust/patchable/README.md

 You can use the same patchable workflow for custom dependencies (e.g., Java libraries) as for regular products.

 For example, to create a patched version of a Java dependency, start by creating a directory for the dependency with `mkdir -p shared/jackson-dataformat-xml`.
-Then create a `Dockerfile` with build instructions and `boil-config.toml` in that directory.
+Then create a `Dockerfile` with build instructions and a `boil-config.toml` file in that directory.
 Create a fork of the dependency on GitHub for mirroring the source code.

 Initialize patchable product configuration: